quintusdias/glymur/docs/source/detailed_installation.rst

 Glymur Configuration
 ''''''''''''''''''''''

-The default glymur installation process relies upon OpenJPEG version 1.X being properly installed on your system.
+The default glymur installation process relies upon OpenJPEG being properly installed on your system.
 If you have version 1.5 you can both read and write JPEG 2000 files, but you may wish to install version 2.0 or the 2.0+ version from OpenJPEG's development trunk for better performance.
 If you do that, you should compile it as a shared library (named *openjp2*